hpihkala/polygon-metrics-node/README.md

 You **must** pass all of the following environment variables:

 - `METRICS_PRIVATE_KEY` - Your Metrics private key.
 The corresponding address must be whitelisted to publish on the metrics streams.
-- `VALIDATOR_ETHEREUM_ADDRESS` - Your Signer address as shown in the [Polygon Staking UI](https://staking.polygon.technology/validators/146)
+- `VALIDATOR_NAME` - The name of your validator node as shown in the [Polygon Staking UI](https://staking.polygon.technology)

 Additionally, you **must** pass **one or more** of the following.
 Only the endpoints you specify will be read, and the others will be skipped.